JPrice-Sandpit/.github/SECURITY.md

 ---

 ##  Business Criticality
-> As defined in ServiceNow or by enterprise architecture standards.
+> As defined in ServiceNow or by Enterprise Architecture Standards and Business Impact Assessments.

 - **Criticality Level:** Low / Medium / Business Critical / Mission Critical/ Core Infrastructure